RaviTambade/TAP/FAQ.md

 <details>
 <summary>What times of day are your bootcamps?</summary>
- Our daytime program is 14 weeks and meets daily from 9 am – 5 pm EST. Our after-hours program is 28 weeks and meets from 6:30 pm – 10 pm EST on Mondays, Wednesdays, and Thursdays.
+ Our daytime program is 14 weeks and meets daily from 9:30 am – 5:30 pm.
+Our after-hours program is 28 weeks and meets from 6:30 pm – 10 pm on Mondays, Wednesdays, and Thursdays.
 There are few latest technology boot camp sheduled as Week end batches for working professionals as well as individuals who need to upkill for those technologies.
 </details>

 <details>
 <summary>How much do bootcamp cost ?</summary>
-Our standard tuition is 30000 Rs.
+ Our standard tuition fees is 30000 Rs.
 Your commitment to growth and education deserves to be honored.
 </details>
 <details>
 <summary>Feeling sticker shock? </summary>